alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 Azure Private endpoint
 ----------------------

 Azure Private Link and Private endpoint is the solution to make PaaS service (deployed outside of customers network) private and to access it using customers private IP address.
-More information can be found [here](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview)
+More information can be found [here](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview).

 As this article is oriented around DNS, the usage of Private Link/Private endpoint service from this perspective can be a little bit tricky and especially whith hybrid architecture and DNS resolution from the on-premise world.
-If you are interested in understanding all the options available and pros/cons of each, we highly recommend you to read [this article from Daniel Mauser](https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios#41-which-conditional-forwarder-zone-should-be-used)
+If you are interested in understanding all the options available and pros/cons of each, we highly recommend you to read [this article from Daniel Mauser](https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios#41-which-conditional-forwarder-zone-should-be-used).

-Here is a representation of a private endpoint deployed in our own Vnet and pointing to a PostgreSQL PaaS database instance
+Here is a representation of a private endpoint deployed in our own Vnet and pointing to a PostgreSQL PaaS database instance:

 <section class="row">
   <div class="col-md-3"></div>